ianstrang2/berkoTNF/docs/marketing_spec.md

 ### Records, milestones & club legends
 Longest streaks, biggest scoring nights, heaviest defeats, milestone matches.
 Capo keeps the folklore straight.
-Your group stops being “just a chat” and becomes a club with real history.
+Your group stops being "just a chat" and starts to feel like it has real history.

 SECTION: FOR CAPTAINS